Zanark/blog/_posts/2019-07-12-A-Programmer-in-a-rut.md

 # A Programmer stuck in a rut.

-It doesn't matter how successfull you are or how hard-working you are or how easily you can get motivated to do someting, eventually you'll reach a point in your life where you'll start loosing interest in everything.
+It doesn't matter how successful you are or how hard-working you are or how easily you can get motivated to do something, eventually you'll reach a point in your life where you'll start loosing interest in everything.
 You'll start feeling comfortable with not challenging yourself anymore.
 You won't be able to get inspired and motivated from any new challenges.
 You won't be able to bring up the desire to take an action.

 The thing that rendered you useless can be anything, it can be a bug which you're just unable to rectify, it can be a badly documented API, or maybe its because you are a JAVA Programmer.